 Manufacturers looking to achieve sleeker-looking, modish profiles on their models love the fact that LED lights can be small and unobtrusive.
-Audi, BMW, Toyota have come out with cars using high-quality LED headlight systems.
-From a design standpoint, this small size allows for amazing manipulation.
-Automakers can create a bevy of assemblies and shapes to go well with the cars they turn out.
-And they essentially eliminate those not-so-pretty dome reflectors that are associated with halogen headlight bulbs.
+Audi, BMW, and Toyota have developed cars that use high-quality LED headlight systems.
+From a design standpoint, the small size allows for amazing manipulation.
+Automakers can create a bevy of assemblies and shapes to go well with the cars they produce.
+They essentially eliminate those not-so-pretty dome reflectors associated with halogen headlight bulbs.

-All that beauty and grace is not without at least one drawback for the manufacturer, however.
-Although LED lamps do not put out the heat that you experience with halogen light bulbs, they do generate heat from their emission base, particularly in the region of the chip in the emitter, so when electricity comes through, there is some possibility of problems with connection cables and assembles, so LED lamps require their own cooling systems to prevent them from melting.
-For this reason, fans or heat sinks are usually part of the LED lamp setup, which is a bit of added cost for automakers.
-And because the cooling systems used for LED lights are situated in the bay of the engine (which is already experiences higher temperatures), designing and implementing LEDs into a car is no small feat.
-Don't worry, though.
-Automakers pass all these additional costs on to the buyer, which is why LEDs are generally an upgrade or available with particular trim packages only.
+This means LED lamps require their own cooling systems to prevent them from melting.
+For this reason, fans or heat sinks are usually part of the LED lamp setup, which is an added cost for automakers.
+Because the cooling systems used for LED lights are situated in the engine's bay (which is already experiencing higher temperatures), designing and implementing LEDs into a car is no small feat.
+Automakers pass all these additional costs onto the buyer, so LEDs are generally an upgrade or available with particular trim packages only.